Incline Chest Fly: Muscles Worked, How To Do and Form

 The incline fly is an isolation exercise that targets the chest muscles, specifically the upper chest.
-The incline angle targets the upper chest muscles, helping to create a more defined and sculpted look.
+The incline angle helps to target the upper portion of the chest and anterior delt and gives a toned look.

 This exercise is popular among weightlifters and fitness enthusiasts.
-It involves lying on an incline bench with dumbbells in hand and bringing the weights together over the chest in a sweeping motion.
-Then lowering them back down in a controlled manner.
+It involves lying on an incline bench with dumbbells in hand, sweeping them over the chest, and then lowering them back down.

-The Chest Fly is considered to be the perfect finishing move and is usually done after big compound lifts, like the bench press and incline dumbbell press.
+The Chest Fly is considered the perfect finishing move and is usually performed after big compound lifts, such as the bench press and incline dumbbell press.

-There are many variations of incline fly that you can add to your chest workout routine, and all have their own unique benefits.
+There are many variations of incline fly that you can add to your chest workout routine, and each has unique benefits.

-• Cable Incline Fly: The use of cables provides continuous resistance throughout the entire range of motion.
+• Cable Incline Fly: Cables provide continuous resistance throughout the entire range of motion.

 • Dumbbell Incline Fly: Dumbbells allow for a wider range of motion.
 It enables a deeper stretch and greater muscle activation in the upper chest.